 On August 21, 2012, Holdings completed a business combination pursuant to the terms of the Contribution and Merger Agreement dated June 27, 2012 (the "Contribution and Merger Agreement"), whereby the former members of The Tile Shop, LLC ("The Tile Shop") directly or indirectly, contributed all of their membership interests in The Tile Shop to Holdings (the "Contribution"), in exchange for (i) a cash payment of \$75 million, (ii) 32,000,000 shares of the common stock of Holding's valued at \$320 million, and (iii) promissory notes issued by Holdings in the aggregate principal amount of \$69.8 million.
-As a result of the Contribution Corp., a Delaware corporation ("JWCAC") common stock were exchanged for one share of Holding's common stock and (ii) each outstanding JWCAC warrant, which was exercisable for one share of JWCAC common stock, became exercisable for one share of Holding's combination, the former members of The Tile Shop held 75.2% of the 42,534,884 issued and outstanding shares of Holding's common stock.
+As a result of the Contribution, all ownership interests in The Tile Shop were contributed to Holdings.
+Concurrent with the Contribution, (i) all outstanding shares of JWC Acquisition Corp., a Delaware corporation ("JWCAC") common stock were exchanged for one share of Holding's common stock and (ii) each outstanding JWCAC warrant, which was exercisable for one share of JWCAC common stock, became exercisable for one share of Holding's common stock.
+This transaction is referred to as the "Business Combination".
+Immediately following the Business Combination, the former members of The Tile Shop held 75.2% of the 42,534,884 issued and outstanding shares of Holding's common stock.